zainabakramrao18/to-do-list/README.md

 ## 🚀 How to Run

 1. Make sure Python is installed.
-You can check with:

 2. Clone or download this repository.